polyfillpolyfill/polyfill-service/.github/CONTRIBUTING.md

 ## Cutting a Release

-Every merge to the master branch will trigger a release to [staging].
+Every merge to the main branch will trigger a release to [staging].
 When ready to deploy to [production], follow these steps:

-1. Open a terminal to the root folder of the repository and ensure that the latest version of master is checked out. `git checkout master && git pull origin master`
+1. Open a terminal to the root folder of the repository and ensure that the latest version of main is checked out. `git checkout main && git pull origin main`
 2. Create a new branch to make changes into. `git checkout -b [name]`
 3. Follow the interactive release process. `npm version [major|minor|patch]`
 4. Push the changes to GitHub and make a Pull-Request. `git push origin [name]`